 - If you think you’re going to owe taxes, you still need to pay by the regular tax season’s April deadline in order to avoid any late penalties.
 This means you need to send Form 4868 and a check of what you think you owe to the IRS by this date.

 - Filling an extension with the IRS only allows you to postpone when you actually file your return, it doesn’t mean you can pay your tax liabilities later as well.
 This is important, because the penalty could be up to 25% of your outstanding tax bill.
 The actual late payment penalty is up to 1% of any tax due and will be charged each month the tax remains unpaid, up to a maximum of 25%.

 - You do not have to explain why you are asking for the extension.
 The IRS will contact you only if your request is denied.

 - As mentioned above, use an online tool (like TurboTax) or go the IRS website to figure out your liability and e-file for your extension.
 I do know people who have underpaid, thinking that they will pay the rest at the end of extension period, but soon realize that late payment penalties can be a big hit to already stretched finances.
 So even if you cannot afford to pay all your taxes you think are due, try and at least make a partial payment when filing the extensions.

 - A federal tax extension filing does not automatically extend the deadline for your state income tax return.

-For more on this and other options on help dealng with late taxes, see the IRS’ web page called The “What Ifs” of an Economic Downturn.
-Aware that the economic downturn has affected many people, the agency urged taxpayers in difficult financial situations to file a tax return, pay what they can and work with the IRS to establish a payment plan that will keep them compliant.
-It also explains how, if your income decreases, you may be newly eligible for certain tax credits, such as the Earned Income Tax Credit.
+The IRS is aware that the past few years have been rough for many Americans and has urged taxpayers in difficult financial situations to file a tax return, pay what they can and work with the IRS to establish a payment plan that will keep them compliant.
+It also explains how, if your income decreases, you may be newly eligible for certain tax credits, such as the expanded Child Tax Credit (CTC) and Earned Income Tax Credit (EIC)